As part of auto enrolment legislation, you have a duty to assess and re-enrol eligible employees into your workplace pension scheme every three years.

 Since you started your pension scheme, some of your employees may have left, stopped paying pension contributions, or chosen to pay less than the minimum automatic enrolment contributions.
 In any case when there’s a change of circumstances, it’s up to you to make sure you’re up to date.

-Step one: Choose your re-enrolment date
+Choose your re-enrolment date

 Can I use postponement for re-enrolment?